Note: This post was originally published in 2015 and has been updated for 2021.

 Step Three: Solve The Problem

 Yes, really.
 Solve it.
 Hold nothing back.
 Trust us on this.
 Go all out on this problem for your reader.
 Share the strategies, tools, tricks, resources, everything.
-Hardly anyone is doing this.
+Hardly anyone is doing this… still in 2021!
 In this world of typically weak content, your company will stand out, generating credibility and authority as you freely share your best solutions.

 You won’t lose out by sharing your secrets.
 Quite the opposite, in fact; you’ll position your company as the go-to experts – the ones with the answers.
 This is emphatically not the time to plug your product or service.
 Focus instead on adding value for your reader, richly rewarding them for their time studying your content marketing piece.